Pole and aerial clamps

 We stock clamps to attach poles to each other, the most basic is the 2" x 1" or a 2" x 2".
 The latter type will clamp parallel or perpendicular but the smaller one only perpendicularly.
 If two poles of any length are to be clamped in parallel it is normal practice to use two clamps, also see aerial clamps / cradles and pole couplers.

 The 2 x 2 and 2 x 1 clamps are the most commonly used.
-A 2”x 2” clamp (sold here) is shown in the accompanying picture clamping two 2" poles in parallel (though it’ll actually clamp any 2 poles between 1" to 2").
-Note that two are usually required to join two poles together in parallel.
+A 2”x 2” clamp (sold here) is shown on the left in in the above picture, it is clamping two 2" poles in parallel (though it’ll actually clamp any 2 poles between 1" to 2").
+Note that two are usually required to join two poles together in parallel unless one pole is just a very short length (e.g. a spigot).
 The clamp will also clamp perpendicularly, though only a 1.25” to a 2” in that plane.

-We sell the 2x2 clamp is three different finishes :
+We sell the 2x2 clamp in three different finishes :

 Less common are Little & Large clamps, the 1” x 1” and 3” x 3” clamps.